AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 When an Admin invites a user, that user is automatically verified once they click the invite link.

+>[!IMPORTANT]
+>
+>The exception to the above is, in an SSO-only subscription, Admins will receive a new user invitation, but non-Admins will not.
+Non-Admins must go through the email verification process to ensure migration of their user records.
+An Admin can send the email verification link by clicking the **Resend Email Verification** button next to their username.

 ## Verification Email {#verification-email}

 Users will receive the following email when email verification is activated for a subscription, or if it's triggered by an Admin/user: